HazelAbraham/Atliq-supply-chain-/README.md

 - All the Key Metrics (OT%, IF%, OTIF%) are far behind the target
 - There is no noticeable improvements in any of the key metrics in the last few months
-- There is a huge gap in IF% for most of the customers.
-Is it because of less production?